 Image 1 – Paisley Town Centre, Paisley First’s Winterfest

-The first image was taken last week on a wander around Paisley Town Centre exploring Paisley First’s Winterfest.
+The first image was taken during a wander around Paisley Town Centre exploring Paisley First’s Winterfest.

 Paisley Town centre is great for walking around at any time of year but there is a certain magic when the festive lights are switched on and there is a lot of colour and buzz around the town.
 Winterfest has lots of activities for the family including the ice rink, rides, food and drink stalls, Nutcracker trail and the big wheel.